cgqzsyc/Real-world_MRI_Denoising/README.md

 In this paper, we proposed a unified denoising model for accelerated MRI, especially for older-generation 1.5T MR scanners.
 This model can be directly applied to the reconstructed images by commercial reconstruction algorithms embedded in scanners.
 This study includes:

 **Large-scale and diverse real-world MR noisy-clean paired image dataset** We collected a large-scale prospective dataset, which consists of 5,366 real-world noisy-clean volume pairs (N = 102,060 slice pairs), covering six organs including head (N = 37,482), knee (N = 8,329), C-spine (N = 14,097), L-spine (N = 14,447), T-spine (N = 18,139), and shoulder (N = 9,566) with 82 MRI protocols (e.g., T1w, T1-FLAIR, T2w, T2-FLAIR, DWI, PDw, DIXON), and three MRI manufacturers (i.e., SIEMENS, GE, Philips) acquired from January 2024 to August 2024 in three hospitals in Shenzhen and Guangzhou, China.
-Besides, for external evaluation, we further collected 2,157 volume pairs (N = 46,870 slice pairs) of healthy and non-healthy subjects including MRI scanners of Siemens, GE, UIH, and Philips from four data centers from October 2024 to March 2025 covering totally 96 MRI protocols (Siemens:29, GE:25, UIH:14, Philips:19).
+Besides, for external evaluation, we further collected 2,157 volume pairs (N = 46,870 slice pairs) of healthy and non-healthy subjects including MRI scanners of Siemens, GE, UIH, and Philips from four data centers from October 2024 to March 2025 covering totally 96 MRI protocols (Siemens: 29, GE: 25, UIH: 14, Philips: 19).

 ![alt text](images/Fig1(a).png)